MarkusSecundus/YoowzxCalc/README.md

 |              Sum_CSharp | 2,125.0 us | 12.02 us | 11.24 us |

-_Referenční výsledky měřeny na stock-taktovaném Core i7 9700KF._
+_Reference results were measured on a factory-clocked Core i7 9700KF._

 -----------------------------